isomerpages/govtech-stp/_reciprocal-green-lane/02a-Requirements-and-process.md

     <td rowspan="1" style="font-size:16px;"><b>TraceTogether App/Token</b></td>
    <td style="font-size:16px;">The local host* is required to:
       <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">•	Ensure that the approved RGL traveller downloads and uses the TraceTogether app or device throughout their stay in Singapore; and</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Ensure that the approved RGL traveller downloads and uses the TraceTogether app or device throughout their stay in Singapore; and</li>
-        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">•	Provide a TraceTogether token to the traveller if the traveller does not have a TraceTogether-compatible device; </li>
+        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Provide a TraceTogether token to the traveller if the traveller does not have a TraceTogether-compatible device; </li>
          </ol>
      <p style="font-size:16px; margin-top:10px; margin-bottom:0px;">Upon confirmation of his/her traveller scheme, the traveller will take a COVID-19 PCR test at the immigration checkpoint.
 Travellers who have yet to pay for their post-arrival COVID-19 PCR test will be made to pay on the spot.</p>
     </td>